V4Fire/Client/src/traits/i-control-list/README.md

 ### Template

-The trait also defines a base template for creating a controls list.
+The trait also defines a base template to render a list of controls.

 ```snakeskin
 - namespace [%fileName%]